nabilh/web2/README.md

 Contributors Guide
 ==================

-Just fork the repo and send me a pull request.
+Just fork the repo, and send me a pull request